 1.3 General

-This standard describes the following use cases that can be independently implemented using IEEE Std 802.21-XXXX framework which improves the user experience of mobile devices and management of these devices by operators while mobile devices are either connected or interworking in an heterogeneous networking environment.
+This standard describes the following use cases that can be independently implemented using IEEE Std 802.21-XXXX framework which improves the user experience of mobile devices and management of these devices by operators while mobile devices are either connected or interworking in a heterogeneous networking environment.

+.

-- Media independent handover Service (Clause 5)
+- Media independent handover service (Clause 5).

-- Media independent service for software-defined radio access networks (SDRANs) (Clause 6)
+- Media independent service for software-defined radio access networks (SDRANs) (Clause 6).

-- Home energy management system (HEMS) (Clause 7)
+- Media independent service for home energy management system (HEMS) (Clause 7).

-- Radio resource management (RRM) service (Clause 8)
+- Media independent service for Radio resource management (RRM) (Clause 8).

-- Device-to-Device (D2D) communications service (Clause 9)
+- Media independent service for Device-to-Device (D2D) communication (Clause 9).

 Cmt # 100: The description is too long with respect to other primitives.
 It seems that only MIS-Prereg primitives have this issue.